tinyerp/odooly/docs/tutorial.rst

 This tutorial demonstrates some features of Odooly in the interactive shell.

-It assumes an Odoo or OpenERP server is installed.
+It assumes an Odoo server is installed.
 The shell is a true Python shell.
 We have access to all the features and modules of the Python interpreter.